The economic effects of nonlinear health dynamics: estimates from a dynamic life-cycle model: Introduction

+Third, the welfare value of DI is concentrated among individuals who belong to poor permanent health types and depends importantly on the persistence of adverse health histories.
+State-dependent health processes overstate the value of DI.

-The rest of the paper proceeds as follows.
-The next section describes our data.
-Section \ref{sec:health} describes the construction of our health measure and the estimation of the health process.
-Section \ref{sec:model} describes the life-cycle model and its estimation.
-In Section \ref{sec:results} we simulate the effect of different health shocks on the level and the distribution of outcomes.
+The remainder of the paper proceeds as follows.
+In the next section, we place this paper in the context of the existing literature.
+Section \ref{sec:health} describes our health measure construction and documents key empirical patterns in health dynamics.
+Section \ref{sec:dynamic} presents the quantile-based estimation framework and reports estimates from both flexible and restricted specifications.
+Section \ref{sec:model} describes the life-cycle model, calibration, and estimation.
+Section \ref{sec:results} quantifies the economic and welfare effects of health dynamics through a series of counterfactual exercises.
+Section \ref{sec:conclusion} concludes.